 2. You can work when you like.

 Some companies want you to work certain days, but usually you set your own hours and take days off whenever you want.
-I put in a couple hours when I feel like it and then get back to my writing.

 You generally have to work a minimum number of hours per month to stay enrolled, but it isn’t too much.
 Also, you can work for 10 minutes on a task, log out for a break and then work 20 minutes later.
-I like to put in at least an hour at a time.

 4. Many search engine evaluators have said they like the pay.

 It’s better than minimum wage in many states, and you don’t have any commuting costs.

 5. You get exposed to new ideas and topics.

 You will be asked to search for information that you would not normally be interested in.
 You will become conversational on a number of new topics.

 Why Search Engine Evaluator Jobs Might Not Be for You